top of page

 Comission of pieces

-Laura is available for commissioned projects that reflect her interest in urban life, memory, and social change.
+Laura is available for commissioned projects that reflect her interest in urban life, historical memory, and social change.
 She welcomes opportunities to create bespoke works for private collectors, public spaces, or community initiatives.
 Pricing generally starts from €250 for small works, with larger or more complex projects quoted individually.
 Rates can be adjusted for non-profit or community-based collaborations.
 Each commission is developed in close dialogue with the client to ensure the final piece is personal and meaningful.

 Exhibitions